 - Defenses available.
 Each type of drug crime and each case has its own set of defenses.
 In many drug cases an experienced criminal defense lawyer, such as myself, will seek to challenge the basis for the arrest and whether the seizure of the drugs and any drug paraphernalia was Constitutional.

-Types of Drug Cases We Handle
+Types Of Drug Cases We Handle

-- Drugs that are almost always illegal to possess.
-Some drugs, like cocaine, are almost certain to be a crime if you’re found in possession of them.
+- Drugs that are almost always illegal to possess – Some drugs, like cocaine, are almost certain to be a crime if you’re found in possession of them.

-- Distribution – transferring possession or intending to transfer the drugs to another, often for money.
+- Distribution – transferring possession or intending to transfer the drugs to another, often for money

-- Manufacture – making or creating the drugs without authorization, usually through a chemical or synthetic process.
+- Manufacture – making or creating the drugs without authorization, usually through a chemical or synthetic process

-- School Zone – distributing drugs in or near a school area is considered especially bad because children are the targets.
+- School zone – distributing drugs in or near a school area is considered especially bad because children are the targets.

 - Other drug crimes such as conspiracy and prescription fraud

-Alternatives to Trial
+Alternatives To Trial

 With less serious drug crimes other options than trial may be available.
 Diversionary programs (ARD, PTI and conditional discharge) are available in both Pennsylvania and New Jersey for first time drug offenders.
 The diversionary program normally means your case will be put on hold for a set period of time.
 If you comply with the terms during the set time, the charges are dropped or reduced.
 If you don’t comply then the original charge will proceed to resolution before a judge or jury.
 New Jersey and Pennsylvania also both have drug courts.

 Do not deal with drug crime charges alone.
-If you or a loved one has been arrested for a drug crime, you need to speak with an experienced NJ or PA criminal lawyer.
+If you or a loved one has been arrested for a drug crime, you need to speak with an experienced New Jersey or Pennsylvania criminal lawyer.
 You need a lawyer who will be compassionate about your stressful situation but aggressive in defending your rights.
 We can be reached 24 hours a day, 7 days a week.
 We have evening and weekend appointments available and will also make off-site and prison visits.